Distributed PI Planning with SAFe

 PI Planning Day 2

 The draft plan review should also make use of the available overlapping time.
-This allows adherence to the presentation structure of ‘PI Objectives, capacity and load, and risks’ and ensures the time box is maintained.
+This allows adherence to the presentation structure of PI Objectives, capacity and load, and risks and maintains the time box.
 The management review and problem-solving meeting may also involve individuals from different locations.
-With a distributed PI Planning event it can be useful to extend the invitations to this meeting to include at least one person who has been working onsite with each team.
-This could be the Product Owner or Scrum Master if they are in the same location as the team but could also be another team member.
-This approach makes sure that no information ‘is lost’ due to the distributed nature of the planning.
+With a distributed PI Planning event, extending the invitations to this meeting can be helpful to include at least one person working on-site with each team.
+This could be the Product Owner or Scrum Master/Team Coach if they are in the exact location as the team, but it could also be another team member.
+This approach ensures that no information ‘is lost’ due to the distributed nature of the planning.